Algorithms

 Topics to be covered: Insertion sort, merge sort, asymptotic notation, Strassen's algorithm, Growth of functions, O notation and others, solving recurrences, recursive tree method, substitution method, Master method, Quicksort, randomized algorithms, probabilistic analysis, indicator random variables and expectations, heapsort, sorting in linear time, median and order statistics, hash tables, binary search trees, red black trees, augmenting data structures, dynamic programming, greedy algorithms, amortized analysis, disjoint sets data structure, minimum spanning trees, Krusgal and Prim algorithm, short path algorithms, Bellman-Ford, Dijkstra, all pairs shortest path, Floyd Warshall, difference constraints, BFS, DFS, topological sort, connected components.

 All the documents posted on this website, including notes, lectures, and homework assignments, are subject to copyright.
 These document are the property of the author.
-It is ILLEGAL to distribute these documents or post them on ANY third party websites, such as coursehero, chegg, coursicle, studocu, studyblue, brainspace, kahoot, quizizz, reply, quizlet, tutor, stuvia, discord,youtube, facebook, instagram, X (twitter), etc...
+It is ILLEGAL to distribute these documents or post them on ANY third party websites, such as chatgpt, coursehero, chegg, coursicle, studocu, studyblue, brainspace, kahoot, quizizz, reply, quizlet, tutor, stuvia, discord,youtube, facebook, instagram, X (twitter), etc...
 Really ANY website, including within the Hunter College domain.
 Any electronic document related to my courses (including pictures of documents you take yourself and any other sort of reproduction) that is accessible online must be on this site under www.cs.hunter.cuny.edu/~saad/

 Lectures (will follow these closely from previous offering)